About us

 Welcome to Education for Democracy in South Africa

-EDSA is a small Oxfordshire-based charity which has been in existence since 1990 including during the desperate years of apartheid in South Africa.
+EDSA is a small Oxford based charity which has been in existence since 1989 including during the desperate years of apartheid in South Africa.
 EDSA developed through a strong link with educationalists working within the Cape Town area, who were striving to ensure that as many disadvantaged black South Africans as possible had access to education and training.
 This is as important today as it was when EDSA first started to work in partnership with SA projects.

-The EDSA Trustees are: Ann Harries Brown (Chair and founding Trustee); Ann Applegate (Treasurer); and Professor Gary Lock.
+The EDSA Trustees are: Ann Harries Brown (Chair and founding Trustee); Professor Gary Lock (Treasurer); Judy Brown; Linda Richards and Ceri Thomson.

 EDSA is Registered Charity No 1003795.